PhatDang/dev-good-jobs/README.md

-# Project GOOD-JOBS
+# Project GOOD JOBS

-- **Good Jobs** is a project built to develop a job search system that focuses on those who are not eligible for a partner job, so Good Jobs was born to work.
-- This is to help people find the right job but not forced by the conditions of the partner.
+**Good Jobs** is a project built to develop a job search system that focuses on those who are not eligible for a partner job, so Good Jobs was born for that.
+This project will helps people find the right job but not forced by the conditions of the partner.

-- And that is **Good Jobs**!
+_And that is **Good Jobs**!_

 ## Structure of Project